ddejohn/life/article.md

 >>> (3, 1)
 ```

-This is telling us that in order to travel to the next row we increment by 3 bytes.
-Columnar jumps still only require 1 byte because data in NumPy is stored in column-order by default (and 1 byte because in these examples I'm using `dtype="uint8"`).
-Go ahead, see for yourself:
+This is telling us that in order to travel to the next *row* we need to increment our pointer by three bytes.
+Columnar jumps still only require one byte because data in NumPy is stored in column-order by default (and one byte specifically in this case because I'm using `dtype="uint8"`).
+Take this array for example:

 ```python
 >>> x